carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### X: X-out Inequality

 The globally diverse community of The Carpentries provides an equal opportunities to everyone irrespective of their background (both technical and non-technical).
-We will maintain the same ethics at CarpentryCon and would like all our participants to follow [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
+We will maintain the same ethics at CarpentryCon and would request all our participants to familiarize themselves with our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

 ***Discrimination in any form including behavious or remarks against any nationality, ethnicity, sexuality, religious and cultural belief will not be tolerated!*** (also see *Allies, Code of Conduct, Diversity, Inclusion*)